 Short Cycle Stud Welding

 The Short Cycle process has similarities to both CD and DA stud welding.
-Like CD stud welding, SC stud welding does not require ferrules and can use the same studs; like DA stud welding, the SC method is more tolerant of uneven and dirty surfaces.
+Like CD stud welding, short cycle stud welding does not require ferrules and can use the same studs; like DA stud welding, the SC method is more tolerant of uneven and dirty surfaces.
 However, it achieves deeper welds than CD and costs less than DA.